Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Heat up 1 cup of Coca Cola in a coffee cup.
 Squeeze in half a lemon, then drink it.
 Soothes your sore throat.

 Take several cloves of fresh garlic.
 Place the garlic in a blender with the juice of half a lemon.
 Blend until smooth.
 Add 1 cup raw honey and blend again.
-Take 1 teaspoon dose for sore throat, or strain through a cheesecloth and bottle for later use.
-By Suzanne S.

 My throat is irritated due to a cold, yet because I take prescription meds I didn't want to take more meds if I could help it.